thisispaulsmith/pinnumbers/Readme.md

 ## Summary

-A crude solution generating 4 digit pin numbers ensuring no duplicates and no simple patters of 4 digits the same e.g. 1111 and 9999.
+A crude solution generating 4 digit pin numbers ensuring no duplicates and no simple pin numbers patters of all 4 digits being the same e.g. 1111 and 9999.

 ## Running the Application

-Ensuring Docker installed.
+Ensuring Docker is installed run...

 ```
 docker-compose up -d